godofwarnings/-Serendipity-ai/README.md

 # Serendipity AI - Mental Health Concern Classification

 **Serendipity AI** is a comprehensive AI-powered journaling and mental health analysis tool designed to aid users in self-care, mental health tracking, and therapy support.
 Built with natural language processing (NLP) capabilities, Serendipity AI provides users and therapists with structured insights, emotion tracking, and personalized journaling approaches.
-This project was developed for **Megathon 2024** in collaboration with Mindpeers.
+This project was developed for **Megathon 2024** for the problem provided by **Mindpeers**.

 ## Motivation and Objective